 Our Granddaughter loves her sheepskin rug.
 She really likes the texture, and of course it is protection from the floor for her tiny tender body.

-I have been sleeping on a sheepskin rug for over a year now.
+I have been sleeping on a sheepskin rug for several years now.
 It relieves my hip joint pain and discomfort.

 There are subtle colour variations in these natural white rugs, varying from a very white fibre to a golden hue.